Why Is My Banana Bread Always Dry? Techniques for a Better Loaf

 Measuring Flour Correctly

-Too much flour is one of the most common reasons for dry banana bread.
-It’s crucial to measure flour properly using the spoon-and-level method.
-Spoon the flour into the measuring cup, then level it off with a flat edge without packing it down.
-Alternatively, use a kitchen scale for even more precision; one cup of all-purpose flour should weigh about 120 grams.
+The excess of flour is among the most frequent reasons for dried banana bread.
+It is essential to measure flour correctly by using the spoon-and-level method.
+Pour the flour into the measuring cup and smooth it out using an edge that is flat without compressing it.
+You can also make use of a kitchen scale for even greater accuracy; one cup worth of flour, for all purposes, will weigh around 120 grams.

 The Balance Between Wet and Dry Ingredients